Regina Doherty and Mary Mitchell O’Connor face backlash from colleagues

-Fine Gael’s Regina Doherty and Mary Mitchell O’Connor are facing a major backlash from colleagues at a meeting of the party’s ministers tomorrow.
+Fine Gael’s Regina Doherty and Mary Mitchell O’Connor are facing a major backlash from colleagues at a meeting of the party’s ministers tomorrow, writes Daniel McConnell.

 Taoiseach Leo Varadkar, the Fine Gael leader, has called the gathering ahead of the first Cabinet meeting of the new term on Wednesday.